 The booking lines will be open from 9am to 3pm, seven days per week.
-The lines are likely to remain busy - so if you can't get through to one of our booking team on one number, please try another.
+The lines are likely to remain busy so please try again later if you can't immediately get through.

 All visitors must wash their hands, wear surgical masks when entering and moving through the hospital and observe social distancing guidelines at all times.
 Visitors will be required to wear a disposable apron, which will be supplied by the hospital.

 There are some exceptions to the new visiting arrangements: People wanting to visit our most vulnerable patients – including patients with learning disabilities or dementia as well as those receiving end-of-life care – should contact the relevant ward direct to discuss their visit.

 In line with Government guidelines, visitors who have tested positive or are showing any symptoms of COVID-19, should not visit, to ensure everyone’s safety.

 Visitors will only be allowed to visit patients who have been in the hospital for more than 24 hours.
 All visitors are asked to proceed directly to the ward and should not enter any other clinical area.
 Visitors who cannot attend a pre-booked slot should ring the booking line to cancel their appointment.

 We anticipate that there will be high demand to book visiting appointments, and thank you in advance for your patience in contacting and speaking to the booking teams.

 The Trust will continue to offer other ways for families to stay in touch with their loved ones while they are being cared for in our hospital: